A new Evolutionary Response to Stress

 The heart has two main nerves; the accerlans nerve which connects the heart to the Sympathetic Nervous System (SNS) — fight or flight response.
 And the vagus nerve which connects the heart to our Parasympathetic Nervous System (PNS) — calming, rest & digest, regenerate response.

-For example; you have a disagreement or riff with someone — or are many just experiencing stress, fear, or negative emotions.
-You come from work and are greeted by a loving spouse who hugs you and cuddles you and tells you its going to be ok.
+For example; you have a disagreement or riff with someone — or are just experiencing a bad day, fear, or negative emotions.
+You come home from work and are greeted by a loving spouse who hugs you and cuddles you and tells you its going to be ok.
 The vagus nerve with its sensors relaying information all the way from your gut to your heart to your brain will relay messages of safety, calm, relax -its ok type of messages.
 Your vagus nerve will then stimulate the release of a neurotransmitter called acetylcholine which further stimulates your PNS activity which dilates blood vessels so blood can flow, slows heart rate, contracts the smooth muscles that line the tubes in our body and digestive system improving digestion, etc.

 Now take the same bad day as above; and picture coming home to a stressed out spouse who is also angry about their day, or neglectful to your relationship, or perhaps under financial stress or work stress too, and is not interesting in connecting with you in any way.
 Your nervous system senses this too and your accerlans nerve will keep stimulating the stress response — so your heart rate stays up and your SNS stays in arousal — your heart receives the signal to stay alert so you can run or fight in a moments notice.
 No HRV happening there.